reactjs/rfcs/text/0000-new-create-ref.md

 There's a few problems with them.

 Strings refs bind to the React's component's `currentOwner` rather than the parent.
-That's something that isn't statical analysable and leads to most of bugs.
+This breaks "render prop" pattern.

 ```js
 class ComponentA {